4minitz/4minitz/doc/admin/adminguide.md

    without meteor build support.
 So, if your (virtual?) machine has enough RAM - may be you are fine with this, too.

-In all other cases - read on and chose the "Production Installation" way.
+In all other cases - read on and choose the "Production Installation" way.

-## Production Server Setup - with Docker
+## Production Server Setup with Docker
 The 4Minitz docker image includes the compiled 4Minitz app, a fitting node.js version and MongoDB and thus has no external dependencies.